qrtl/mi7-custom/portal_sale_hide_download/README.rst

 This module does the following:

-- Hide 'Download' 'Print' button in qualificaion and sale_order of portal page.
+- Hide 'Download' and 'Print' buttons in quatation / sale_order of portal page.

 **Table of contents**